Skip to main content

 Adding a wallet and storage implementation

 After creating the Agent instance, we need to provide the agent with a wallet and storage implementation.
-AFJ provides a few implementations out of the box, but you can also implement your own.
-Currently the following Wallet and Storage implementations are supported out of the box.
-Follow the specific guides to set up the wallet and storage implementation of your choice.
+Credo provides one implementations out of the box, but you can also implement your own.
+Currently a Wallet and Storage implementation using Aries Askar is supported out of the box.

 Setting up the transports